MSUBioinformaticsCore/msubioinformaticscore.github.io/cutamprun.md

 - **Resource Allocation**: Adjust `#SBATCH` directives based on your data size and resource availability.
 - **Monitoring Jobs**: Use `squeue`, `scontrol`, and `sacct` to monitor and manage your jobs.

+---

+## Conclusion
+By following these steps, you should be able to run CUT&RUN analysis on the MSU HPCC using the nf-core pipeline and SLURM.
+If you encounter any issues or have questions, don't hesitate to reach out to the support resources listed above.

+---

 ### Getting Help

 - **MSU HPCC Support**: